Exception handling (programming): Uncaught exceptions

 Contemporary applications face many design challenges when considering exception handling strategies.
 Particularly in modern enterprise level applications, exceptions must often cross process boundaries and machine boundaries.
 Part of designing a solid exception handling strategy is recognizing when a process has failed to the point where it cannot be economically handled by the software portion of the process.

 If an exception is thrown and not caught (operationally, an exception is thrown when there is no applicable handler specified), the uncaught exception is handled by the runtime; the routine that does this is called the uncaught exception handler.
 The most common default behavior is to terminate the program and print an error message to the console, usually including debug information such as a string representation of the exception and the stack trace.
 This is often avoided by having a top-level (application-level) handler (for example in an event loop) that catches exceptions before they reach the runtime.

 Note that even though an uncaught exception may result in the program terminating abnormally (the program may not be correct if an exception is not caught, notably by not rolling back partially completed transactions, or not releasing resources), the process terminates normally (assuming the runtime works correctly), as the runtime (which is controlling execution of the program) can ensure orderly shutdown of the process.

 In a multithreaded program, an uncaught exception in a thread may instead result in termination of just that thread, not the entire process (uncaught exceptions in the thread-level handler are caught by the top-level handler).
 This is particularly important for servers, where for example a servlet (running in its own thread) can be terminated without the server overall being affected.

 This default uncaught exception handler may be overridden, either globally or per-thread, for example to provide alternative logging or end-user reporting of uncaught exceptions, or to restart threads that terminate due to an uncaught exception.
 For example, in Java this is done for a single thread via Thread.setUncaughtExceptionHandler and globally via Thread.setDefaultUncaughtExceptionHandler; in Python this is done by modifying sys.excepthook.

 Checked exceptions

 Java introduced the notion of checked exceptions, which are special classes of exceptions.
-In Java, a checked exception specifically is any Exception that does not extend RuntimeException.
+In Java, a checked exception specifically is any java.lang.Throwable that does not extend java.lang.RuntimeException or java.lang.Error.
 The checked exceptions that a method may raise must be part of the method's signature.
 For instance, if a method might throw a java.io.IOException, it must declare this fact explicitly in its method signature.
 Failure to do so raises a compile-time error.
 This would be declared like so (also with java.util.zip.DataFormatException):